Sandra Thomson Reading Room

 Public access to records held by the Provincial Archives of Alberta is done primarily in the Sandra Thomson Reading Room, staffed full-time with Archivists who are available to provide advice on locating and accessing records, and using the Reading Room’s equipment.

-This space is available to the public to research and view the Provincial Archives' holdings, and to access the 13,000 volume Reference Library focusing on the history and culture of Alberta and Western Canada.
+This space is available to the public to research and view the Provincial Archives' holdings, and to access the 14,354 volumes of library holdings focusing on the history and culture of Alberta and Western Canada.
 This unique Library collection includes extensive holdings of histories for communities across Alberta.

 The Sandra Thomson Reading Room is home to the following: